cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/TenantManagementApi.md

 with cdo_sdk_python.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = cdo_sdk_python.TenantManagementApi(api_client)
-    tenant_uid = 'tenant_uid_example' # str | The unique identifier, represented as a UUID, of the tenant in CDO.
+    tenant_uid = 'tenant_uid_example' # str | The unique identifier, represented as a UUID, of the tenant in SCC.

     try:
         # Get Tenant